satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 There is a separate readme for installing the ethercat-master package.
 If you are using the RMD repo, you can skip ahead to step 4.
 If you are using the installscript, run the script and skip to step 5.
+To run the script, you'll need to pass as an argument the location of the config folder in RMDCNC-core that you wish to use ethercat with.
+For example
+`~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr`
+Then, when you run the shell script, it should look like the following:
+`./installscript.sh ~/RMDCNC-Core/linuxcnc/configs/sim-rmd-rtr`
 You will likely need to install this package before installing the linuxcnc-ethercat files.
 `sudo apt install libexpat1-dev`